eth-clients/slashing-protection-interchange-tests/README.md

   "source_epoch": "11",
   "target_epoch": "12",
   "signing_root": "0x0000000000000000000000000000000000000000000000000000000000000000",
+  "should_succeed": true,
-  "should_succeed": true
+  "should_succeed_complete": true
 }
 ```

 Similarly to above, your test-runner should attempt to sign an attestation with these parameters
-using the given `pubkey`, and succeed based on the value of `should_succeed`.
-Again, false positives
+using the given `pubkey`, and succeed based on the value of
+`should_succeed`/`should_succeed_complete`.
+Again, implementations that use the _complete_ strategy
+should use `should_succeed_complete`.
+All implementations should incorporate signed attestations
-may be treated as successes, and signed attestations should be incorporated into the database.
+into the database.

 Note that the top-level `genesis_validators_root` is not necessarily the same
 as the GVR contained in the interchange, to allow us to test the case where